shauryr/ACL-anthology-corpus/README.md

 ----

-The goal is to keep this repo updated and a comprehensive repository of the full ACL collection.
+The goal is to keep this repo updated and provide a comprehensive repository of the full ACL collection.

 This repository provides -
 1. 📖 All PDFs in ACL anthology -  `80,015`